sschmeier/refseq2kraken/README.md

 I borrowed freely, however, this is a `Python2` rewrite.

-I improved in two ways:
+Its improved in two ways:

 1. I split the tasks of  data download and kraken data preparation.
 2. Both separate tasks allow multithreading to be used.